powellian/PiGrid_Parcel/README.md

 **Demo:** [pigrid-demo.netlify.app](https://pigrid-demo.netlify.app/)

-**What**

-A SCSS setup utilising a few loops and a bunch of settings to generate up to 12 grid-row elements, all nestable, using inline classes.
+**What** \ A SCSS setup utilising a few loops and a bunch of settings to generate up to 12 grid-row elements, all nestable, using inline classes.
 Utilises [BEM](https://css-tricks.com/bem-101/) throughout.
 A newly added `<header>` uses named `grid-template-areas`, seperate from the rest of the grid.

 **Demo:** [powellian.com/pigrid/]()

 Inspired by [Foundation](https://foundation.zurb.com/sites/docs/)/[Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/) , PiGrid layout consists of an outer `container`, then `row`, then inner `pod/s`.
 Add the relevant classes and the layout will flow accordingly.

-**How**
-Outer `container` elements are wrapped around the complete markup or individual blocks; width is modified via class modifiers: `--mini`, `--midi`, `--maxi`.
+**How:** \ Outer `container` elements are wrapped around the complete markup or individual blocks; width is modified via class modifiers: `--mini`, `--midi`, `--maxi`.
 There's an optional outer wrapper class for full width/height usilising `vw/vh` attributes.

 Inner `row` blocks indicate the divisible aspect of the content pods e.g.:
 `pigr__row pigr__row--N`- where N is the grid _fraction_ (`fr`), for the child `pod`s.